HFMaker/NextCMD/README.md

   ## NOTES

 - This is NOT the orignal version of the project.
-I had to modify the original one due to privacy and copyrith reasons
+I had to modify the original one due to privacy and copyrigth reasons
 - Right now, most of the apps doesn't have music (I think the only one that has music is the calculator) I'm searching for some copyright-free music to put on my project
 - The code may be trash, but that's why it was my first project EVER